Hillary34/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to set the mode of the file hello to anything
+how to set mode of the file hello to be the same as olleh mode